liaohu1231/mop/README.md

 # MoP
-Pipeline to integrate and process metagenomics, metatranscriptomics, and metaproteomics dataset
+Pipeline to integrate and process metagenomics(mG), metatranscriptomics(mT), and metaproteomics(mP) dataset

 ### **Introduction**
 MoP is a pipeline that integrates metagenomics, metatranscriptomics and metaproteomics data and uses all datasets to obtain a broader set of useful and insightful information from the samples.
 This information can be further used to answer biologically relevant questions related to the data.